dimenwarper/scimitar/README.md

 3. Check out the jupyter notebooks tutorials in the tutorials directory

 4. Questions, concerns, or suggestions?
 Thanks!
 Open up a ticket or pm [@dimenwarper](https://github.com/dimenwarper) (Pablo Cordero)

+If you use SCIMITAR please cite the [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5203771/) ;)

+Cordero and Stuart, "Tracing co-regulatory network dynamics in noisy, single-cell transcriptome trajectories", Pac.
+Symp. of Biocomput.
+(2017)